apollographql/router/.changesets/feat_rhai_uri_port.md

-### Support to get/set URI port in Rhai ([Issue #5437](https://github.com/apollographql/router/issues/5437))
+### Support reading and setting `port` on request URIs using Rhai ([Issue #5437](https://github.com/apollographql/router/issues/5437))

-This adds support to read the port from the `request.uri.port`/`request.subgraph.uri.port` functions in Rhai, enabling the ability to update the full URI for subgraph fetches.
+Custom Rhai scripts in the router now support the `request.uri.port` and `request.subgraph.uri.port` functions for reading and setting URI ports.
+These functions enable you to update the full URI for subgraph fetches.
 For example:

 ```rust
 fn subgraph_service(service, subgraph){